 Sands works to improve care for families, not only when their baby dies, but to prevent babies dying in the first place.
 We have been working collaboratively with health professionals, researchers and policy makers, to raise awareness that some baby deaths in the NHS are potentially avoidable.
 Our one-day Stillbirth Summit in 2012 brought almost 50 experts across the UK together to develop a programme of work, directly linked to the strategy in our Preventing Babies' Deaths report.

 As a result the Scottish government set a target to reduce deaths in 2012.
 In November 2015 the Secretary of State for Health, Jeremy Hunt, also announced an ambition to reduce stillbirths and neonatal deaths in England by 20% by 2020 and 50% by 2030.
-In October 2016 he launched the Safer Maternity Care action plan, which sets out the improvements to maternity services that are expected by 2020 and that will “make a difference in each and every maternity and neonatal service across the country”.
-Sands is committed to ensuring governments meet these targets.
+In October 2016 he launched the Safer Maternity Care action plan, which sets out the improvements to maternity services that are expected by 2020 and that will “make a difference in each and every maternity and neonatal service across the country.
+In November 2017, the national ambition was extended to include reducing the national rate of pre-term births fro 8 to 6% and the national ambition was brought forward to 2025.to achieve the ambition was brought forward to 2025.

 - We are a member of the Stakeholder Council for NHS England's Maternity Transformation Programme